s-KaiNet/spfx-fast-serve/README.md

 The migration is as easy as just changing the version of `spfx-fast-serve-helpers` in your `package.json` to match the corresponding SPFx **minor** version (**do not** change patch version).

-For example, if your project is based on SPFx 1.11 and `spfx-fast-serve@3.x`, then you have below dependency:
+For example, if your project is based on SPFx 1.17 and `spfx-fast-serve@3.x`, then you have below dependency:
- > "spfx-fast-serve-helpers": "~1.11.0"
+ > "spfx-fast-serve-helpers": "~1.17.0"

- To migrate `fast-serve` to SPFx 1.12 you just need to change it like this (patch version should be `0`, we change only minor version):
+ To migrate `fast-serve` to SPFx 1.18 you just need to change it like this (patch version should be `0`, we change only minor version):
-> "spfx-fast-serve-helpers": "~1.12.0"
+> "spfx-fast-serve-helpers": "~1.18.0"

 Reinstall all dependencies and that's it!

-## Webpack extensibility
+## Webpack extensibility [TODO]

 If you use custom webpack loaders or other webpack modifications via `build.configureWebpack.mergeConfig` feature, you should manually apply them to `webpack.extend.js` file created by the cli to make everything work.
 Apply only those webpack modifications, which work on a regular `gulp serve` command since `spfx-fast-serve` works only in development mode.